Skip to Main Content

 • Hallucination

-In the context of AI, hallucination refers to the phenomenon where a model generates inaccurate or imaginary output that cannot be explained by its training data, often due to overfitting or underfitting.
+In the context of AI, hallucination refers to the phenomenon where a model generates inaccurate or imaginary output that cannot be explained by its training data.
+Hallucinations can also contribute to the spread of false information, leading to negative consequences for individuals and society.
+These errors can lead to incorrect and potentially harmful outcomes.

 • Prompt